nemanjam/nextjs-prisma-boilerplate/docs/api.md

 ### Backend

-- pay attention at arguments (interface) for services - extract interface types - same type as mutations request type adn controller input type (but query params or body)
+- pay attention at arguments (interface) for services - extract interface types - same type as mutations request type and controller input type (but query params or body)

 1. middleware - checks permissions as soon as possible, as soon it has required informations
 2. controller - transforms http request into service args, and handles response and statuses, throws http errors